Ontario Highway 401: Greater Toronto Area

 "The Basketweave", just east of the Highway 400 interchange, is a free-flowing crossover between the collector and express lanes.

 Passing between Downsview Airport (decommissioned as of April 2024) and Yorkdale Shopping Centre, access for Highway 401 motorists west of Dufferin Street is provided by the latter's partial interchange.
 Access to Yorkdale for motorists to/from Highway 401 east of Allen Road (a short municipal expressway) is provided by the latter's complicated turbine/combination interchange.
 Between Avenue Road and Yonge Street, Highway 401 crosses North America's busiest multi-structure bridge at Hogg's Hollow.

 The four bridges, two for each direction with the collector and express lanes, carried an average of 360,300 vehicles daily in 2019.
-After passing south of North York City Centre and Bayview Village, the freeway descends as it approaches an interchange with Leslie Street, which provides an exit/entry for Oriole GO Station and North York General Hospital.
+After passing south of North York City Centre and Bayview Village, the freeway descends as it approaches an interchange with Leslie Street, which provides an exit/entry for North York General Hospital (NYGH) and Oriole GO Station; the Concord Park Place condo buildings are north of the highway.
 East of the Leslie Street Interchange, Highway 401 ascends as it crosses the Don River and approaches the major junction with Highway 404 and the Don Valley Parkway (DVP).

 Oriole GO Station looking north at Highway 401.

 Highway 401 looking west from Don Mills Road overpass, with the Concord Park Place condo development and North York General Hospital in the background.